playboicarti0/playboicarti0.github.io/week1.md

 ---
 layout: post
 title: Week 1
-by: Michael Adeleke
+by: Manoj Rawal
 ---

-During the first week, I met with Dr. Crawford and my mentors to discuss the project that I will be working on and gained an understanding of what Dr. Crawford will be looking for.
-Dr. Crawford also explained to me what, "Physiological Computing Education", is along with the differences between EEG and EMG.
+During the first week, we got warmed welcomed and introduced ourself to the whole research community member.
+We have our institute orientation and also meet up with the team member and had launch with the team member.
+I met with my team member and my mentor Zheng Li and Guiliang Liu.
+We discussed about our group project which is about the machine learning to stimule drug deliver in nasal cavity.
 [Back](./)